Do Go On - 373 - The Star Wars Holiday Special

 Bishop Buzzard.

-Marlon Cole and Bishop Buzzard.
+Marlon, Bishop Buzzard.

-Bishop Buzzard is a bounty hunter.
+Bishop Buzzard is a

 Oh, yeah.

-Mates with Boba.
-Yeah, but Bishop Buzzard's only weapon is a coin.
+Yeah, but Bishop Buzzard's only weapon

-That he throws really hard.
+that he throws really hard.

 Wow.